Skip to content

 Unlock the anti-inflammatory benefits of magnesium with insights from your bloodwork!
 Discover the often-overlooked connection between magnesium levels and inflammation, and learn how understanding this relationship can be a game-changer for your health.

-Three pieces of bloodwork to test your inflammation levels.
+Three pieces of bloodwork to test your inflammation levels

-Let’s look at the importance of testing for inflammation markers like ESR (Erythrocyte Sedimentation Rate) rate and C-Reactive Protein to gauge your health status.
+Let’s look at the importance of testing for inflammation markers like ESR (Erythrocyte Sedimentation Rate) and C-Reactive Protein to gauge your health status.
 By monitoring these markers and understanding how they relate to your Magnesium RBC Red Blood Cell test, you can take action to reduce inflammation and optimize your health.

 Chapter 1: Introduction to Inflammation Testing